- Celebration 2019 Photo Review

 SILVER AGE YOGA – THE STYLE

 Seniors have unique health challenges.
 Therefore, a unique style of yoga based on geriatric science and research was created to meet those challenges.
 Silver Age Yoga is designed to reach the entire bell curve of the senior population so that all seniors at from beginner to advanced can safely participate at their own level of comfort.

 SILVER AGE YOGA – OUTREACH PROGRAM

 In order to provide yoga to seniors who would not otherwise be able to access or afford it, the Silver Age Yoga Community Outreach (SAYCO) program was created.
-This program offers seniors access to free or low cost yoga instruction by Silver Age-certified instructors.
-Find a free or low cost class.
+This program offers seniors access to free yoga instruction by Silver Age-certified instructors.
+Find a free class.